unselles/SCP5K_SDK_Site/docs/basics/textures/index.md

 ![extracttexture.png](assets/extracttexture.png)

-4. Edit the texture using the image editing software of your choice.
+4. Edit and export the texture using the image editing software of your choice.
+For Unreal Engine, it is recommended to use `.TGA` or `.PNG`.

 ### Reimporting Your Textures in Unreal Engine

 1. Open your Unreal Engine mod project and create a folder structure that matches the location of the extracted texture.
 In the case of our SCP-173 example, it would be as follows:

 ![folderhierarchy.png](assets/folderhierarchy.png)
+`Content > SCPPandemic > Characters > 173-B > Textures`

 2. Once all files have been reimported, you can **[package your mod](../creatingpackages/index.md).**